 The basis to every great soup or stew is a Mirepoix.
 Basically, you’re slowly cooking onion, celery and carrot in fat to create a flavour base.
 Instead of sautéing the vegetables, cooking them slowly releases the natural sugars so they’re soft and fragrant.
 I’ve intentionally cut the carrots larger than the onion and celery because I wanted the carrots to be a vegetable (and colour) component of the dish instead of just something hiding in the background.

 I like mushrooms in Chicken Pot Pie.
 Since they have a high moisture content, cooking them first with the other vegetables releases some of the liquid so you don’t end up with diluted sauce.

-Once the vegetables are softened, sprinkle some flour or cornstarch over the mixture and stir and cook for a few minutes, then add liquid.
+Once the vegetables are softened, sprinkle some flour over the mixture and stir and cook for a few minutes, then add liquid.
 I use a combination of milk and cream combined with chicken stock so it’s extra creamy.
 But you can use just milk.
 And, adding an extra spoonful or cube of dry chicken stock enhances the depth of flavour.
-Stir over medium heat until the sauce thickens.
+Stir over medium heat until the sauce thickens and bubbles.
 Make sure to season with salt and pepper to taste, keeping in mind that some broths have more salt than others.
 Also, add some fresh or dried thyme.
 Dried herbs have more flavour but fresh herbs have better colour and, well, a fresh flavour.
 Add some chopped parsley too.
 Now simmer for about 15 minutes, stirring occasionally.

 Add lots of chopped cooked chicken.
 Since it’s already cooked you don’t need it to cook any longer and it will heat while the dish is in the oven.
 The recipe calls for 2 cups but you can add more, up to 3 cups depending on how much leftover meat you have.